 ** In light of the current coronavirus situation I will be working online using Zoom** I am trained and qualified to work online and meet all BACP competencies.
 Member of ACTO (Association for Counselling and Therapy Online)

 I also have an advanced diploma in clinical supervision including working online and with groups.
-My work as a supervisor includes counsellors, nurses, palliative care teams and teaching staff.

 Supervision as an essential part of working with people in todays highly stressful and busy world.
 We therapists need to care for ourselves in many ways and supervision is not only an ethical obligation but one of self-care too.....